 A fact of life: Life includes conflict.

-Each individual functions as its own universe, occupying varying thoughts and feelings towards a particular thing or person, making choices that will either enhance or compromise the quality of their life and come into their own knowing on a timeline that’s meant precisely for them.
-If we were ever wondering of a benefit that conflict could possibly offer us, just think of all the things you’ve learned since your birth that were once perceived as imposible or conflicting or not occurring with ease to you, that ultimately provided you with a myriad of blueprints for refining all the lessons you’ve learned.
+Each individual functions as its own universe, occupying varying thoughts, feelings and beliefs toward particular things, persons and places.
+How they perceive their reality influences choices that will either enhance or compromise the quality of their life.
+Though ultimately, all of it serves to further their personal expansion.
+Emphatic clarity for each individual occurs on a timeline that’s uniquely meant for them.
+If we were ever wondering of a benefit that conflict could possibly offer us, just recall some of the things you’ve learned since your birth that were once perceived as impossible or conflicting or not occurring with ease to you, that ultimately provided you with a myriad of blueprints for refining all the lessons you’ve learned.

 We could pause to consider a reality that’s barren of contrast, and perhaps even conflict, where we all look the same, sound the same, think and feel the same at the same exact time and perform through life the same having no way to or no need to meet with contrast or resistance.
 How then do we learn, grow and expand?
 How then are we able to see ourselves in “others” and become more relatable?
 More over, would there even be a need for us to be here in physical form in the first place?
 Something tells me that deep down, we are all desiring contrast even when we know it may lead to conflict because if there was nothing to solve or reach beyond or see into or connect the dots of growth, then feeling the girth of our contributions may feel largely insignificant.

-After several hours, I received 3 insights into unbinding myself from the conflict.
-The long awaited exhale was felt through my entire body when the seeing was made available through me.
-I could at last see his personal triggers, and mine as well.
+After several hours, I received three insights into unbinding myself from the conflict.
+The long awaited exhale was felt through my entire body when at last, I could perceive an out; a letting go.
+I could see his personal triggers, and mine also.
 I didn’t need to continue lying to myself about being a bad person.
 I realized I could however, improve my delivery in supporting my friend to feel better encouraged.
 I felt my whole body soften.
 I was actually gleeful!
 Imagine that!
 Even though my day had been fraught with mental heaviness and a noticeably collapsed posture, I was ecstatic at receiving these insights.
 Those insights ushered me towards letting go and returning to a more lighter, more present disposition.

 The first move is to vent.

 Acknowledge outright how you feel.
 Include everything you’re authentically feeling and do it aloud.
 Let yourself hear those words.
 Your feelings need to be witnessed outside of your mind and body.
 Having someone to vent to isn’t an absolute necessity for venting to be affective.
-Trust that you (know) the feeling included in the words you’re outwardly expressing.
+Trust that you (know) how you feel.
 A really critical component of venting is to understand you are not venting about the truth of who you are.
 Your circumstances are never the truth of who you are.
-While venting, know that it’s occurring solely from a bruised self-concept -your egoic self.
+While venting, know that it’s occurring solely from a bruised self-concept -your ego.